best-practice-and-impact/spreadsheet-accessibility/machine-readable-checklist.md

 Excel has an indentation tool that sometimes gets used to indicate subsections or hierarchies.
 This is not good for machine readability.
 For example, don’t use the indent tool to indent a list of regions under a row for ‘England’.

 ### 7. Leave cells with no data blank
-When a cell has no data, it is best practice for machine readability to leave that cell blank and provide information about why it is blank in a metadata file.
+When a cell has no data, it is best practice for machine readability to leave that cell blank and provide information about why it is blank in the accompanying metadata file.

 ### 8. Don’t use colour or other formatting as the only way to communicate a message
 It is not obvious when colour or other formatting has been used so it is difficult for programmers to write it into a program.